xxsimoxx/stats-for-update-manager/readme.txt

 == Changelog ==
 = 1.1.3 =
+* Added the action to reset a counter
 * Http and https on the same site now are counted as one
 * Fix a bug with a filter not working properly if database empty